captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Anna.
 ---
 ## ANNA:
 Yes.
-I’m a
+I am a woman.
 ---
 ## ARTHUR:
-I’m a wo-man.
+I am a wo-man.
 ---
 ## ANNA:
 No.